Ṣuhayb ibn Sinan

 Ṣuhayb ibn Sinān al-Rumi (Suhayb the Roman; صُهَيْب ٱبْنِ سِنَان ٱلرُّومِيّ, Ṣuheyb er-Rûmî, born c.
-592), also spelled Sohaib, was an originally Arab former slave in the Byzantine Empire who grew up speaking Greek, and went on to become an early companion of Prophet Muhammad and member of the early Muslim community.
+592), also spelled Sohaib, was an originally Arab former citizen in the Byzantine Empire who grew up speaking Greek, and went on to become an early companion of the Islamic prophet Muhammad and member of the early Muslim community.

 Early life

 Around the year 591, about twenty years before the commencement of Muhammad's mission, a man named Sinan ibn Malik governed (Note: It is not sure whether his father or uncle was the governor of Al-Uballah.) the city of al-Uballah on behalf of the Persian emperor (perhaps Khosrow II).
 The city, which is now part of Basra, lay on the banks of the Euphrates near Mosul.
 He had several children and was particularly fond of one of them who was then barely five years old with red hair and named Suhayb (meaning red-head, ginger).
 His family was from a village called ath-Thani. ath-Thani was attacked by Byzantine soldiers who took a large number of prisoners, including Suhayb.

 Ṣuhayb was taken to one of the slave markets of the Byzantine Empire.
 He passed from one master to another, remaining for about twenty years in Byzantine lands as a slave.
 He grew up speaking Greek, the language of the Byzantine Empire and practically forgot Arabic.
 At the first opportunity, Suhayb escaped and headed for Mecca, which was considered a place of asylum.
 There, people called him ar-Rumi, meaning "the Roman", because of his background, including his Roman accent and his red pinkish skin.
 He became the representative of an aristocrat in Mecca, Abdullah ibn Judan at-Taymi, engaging in trade and becoming quite wealthy.